minprog/progik-old/30 Homework/40 Homework 4/30 Sleepwalking Student.md

   * `ave_signed_displacement( numtrials )`, which should run `rwposPlain(0,100)` for `numtrials` times and return the average of the result.
 Adapt the above list comprehension to be the central part of your function!
   * `ave_squared_displacement( numtrials )`, which should run `rwposPlain(0,100)` for `numtrials` times and return the average of the **squares** of the results!
 One way to do this is to create a slightly different list comprehension.
 Remember that `x\*\*2` is Python's way of squaring `x`.

 * Then, use your functions and reflect on the results you find from these computational tests.
 To do this, place your answers inside your python program file by either making them comments (using the `#` symbol) OR, **even easier**, including them in triple-quoted strings (since they can include newlines).

-For example,
+For example:

     """
     In order to compute the average signed displacement for